 If your group chooses to track lifestyles and downtime activities, they can often be handled away from the table between normal game sessions, providing a great way to keep the group engaged with the game between sessions.

 In some games, some attention will be given to the day-to-day lifestyle of your character.
-This is most common in long games where you have time to explore the lives of the player characters between adventures.
+This is most common in long games where you have time to explore the lives of the player characters during their downtime between adventures.
 In games where you’re following a set of characters for a single short adventure, tracking lifestyle expenses doesn’t contribute meaningfully to the game.
 Games which take place far from civilization similarly benefit little from tracking lifestyle expenses.
 If you’re spending months or years navigating an unexplored continent, there’s not way to spend your gold living the life of an aristocrat.

 In games where you choose to track lifestyle expenses, there are no written rules for how your lifestyle affects your character.
 A character who lives a life of squalor is just as effective while adventuring as an adventurer who returns from a quest to a palacial home filled with eager servants.
 If you want your character’s lifestyle to play a part in the game, discuss it with the Dungeon Master before the game starts and discuss how things might work.